-For drug treatment conditions, single plane images were captured at $20 \times$ using the same microscope but an Uplsapo $20 \times$ objective, numerical aperture (NA) = 0.75, on Cy3 and DAPI light-emitting diode (LED) channels.
-To determine a change in lysosome content of the cell, cells were treated with the same drug treatment conditions as described in the Cell Uptake Experiments section.
+For drug treated conditions, single plane images were captured at 20x using the same microscope, but an Uplsapo 20x objective, NA = 0.75 on Cy3 and DAPI LED channels.
+To determine a change in lysosome content of the cell, cells were treated with the same drug treatment conditions as described in the cell uptake experiments section.
 Chamber slides were prepared in the same way as described above.
-Images were quantitated using a FIJI macro with an algebraic threshold of the mean intensity, and data were calculated as Cy3 area/DAPI area.
-Roughly 10 images were obtained for each experimental replicate, and data are reported as the mean \pm S.D. of each replicate (n = 4).
-Statistical significance was calculated as a one-way ANOVA with Dunnett's multiple comparisons test relative to the control, with significance as P < 0.05.
+Images were quantitated using a FIJI macro with an algebraic threshold of the mean intensity, and data was calculated as Cy3 area / DAPI area.
+Roughly 10 images were obtained for each experimental replicate, and data is reported as the mean ± standard deviation of each replicate (n=4).
+Statistical significance was calculated as a one-way ANOVA with Dunnett's multiple comparisons test relative to the control, where P < 0.05 was significant.